Franglais: Etymology

 The word Franglais was first attested in French in 1959, but it was popularised by the academic, novelist, and critic René Étiemble in his denunciation of the overuse of English words in French, Parlez-vous franglais? published in 1964.
 Earlier than the French term was the English label Frenglish, first recorded in 1937.
 Other colloquial blends for French-influenced English include Franglish (recorded from 1967), Frenchlish (1974), and Fringlish (1982).

 English sense

 In English, Franglais means a combination of English and French.
 It evokes the linguistic concepts of mixed language and barbarism.
 Reasons for this blend could be caused by lexical gaps, native bilingualism, populations trying to imitate a language where they have no fluency (sometimes known as creoles/pidgins), or humorous intent.
 Franglais usually consists of either filling in gaps in one's knowledge of French with English words, using false friends, or speaking French which (although ostensibly "French") would not be understood by a French speaker who does not also have a knowledge of English (for example, by using a literal translation of English idiomatic phrases).

-Franglais may also mean a diplomatic compromise, such as the abbreviation UTC for Coordinated Universal Time.